keerthanamurugaiyan/Interview-notes/React.md

 **14. What are fragments?**

          It's a common pattern or practice in React for a component to return multiple elements.
 Fragments let you group a list of children without adding extra nodes to the DOM.
 You need to use either <Fragment> or a shorter syntax having empty tag (<></>).

+**15. React Hooks:**

+   **(i) useState Hook**

+            useState allows you to add state to a function component.
+It returns two values: the current state and a function to update it.

+   **(ii). useEffect Hook:**

+            useEffect lets you perform side effects in function components, such as data fetching, subscriptions, or manually changing the DOM.

+   **(iii). useContext Hook:**

+            useContext allows you to access React’s Context API, making it easier to pass data through a component tree without manually passing props at every level.

+   **(iv). useReducer Hook:**

+            useReducer is used for managing more complex state logic.
+It's an alternative to useState when state transitions are more involved.

+   **(v). useRef Hook:**

+            useRef is used to persist values across renders without causing a re-render when the value changes.
+It’s often used to reference DOM elements.